ZihengZhu1/Iteration1/README.md

 - Elevator.java
  This class represents the Elevator Subsystem which emulates an elevator car.
-It sends calls out to the scheduler when there is a request from the elevator and receives instructions from the scheduler when theres a message from the floor.
+It sends calls out to the scheduler when there is a request from the elevator and receives instructions from the scheduler when there is a message/event from the floor.

 - Floor.java
  This classs represents the Floor Subsystem which emulates a floor in a building.